 3 Lessons on Reconciling Pain and Prayer with God’s Love

 - Because Jesus waits to answer your prayer, you know He wants to give you more than relief.
 (Tweet that.)

 - Because Jesus wept, you can know He feels your pain, strengthening you with His presence along the path He in His sovereign will sees as best for you.

 - He loves you enough to delay the answer and even to let you hurt—so that you will gain what you could not otherwise.

 Jesus walks with you—and weeps—along the painful road that leads to death . . . but also to resurrection.

 Question: How do you deal with God’s delay with regard to pain and prayer?
-Please leave a comment.
+You can leave a comment by clicking here.

 Adapted from Wayne Stiles, “Mary and Martha: Waiting and Wondering,” The Wise and the Wild: 30 Devotions on Women of the Bible (IFL Publishing House: Plano, TX, 2010), 91-92.